Audit Executive

 • Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation

-Q16.
-How to verify fixed assets?
+Q. How do you verify fixed assets?

 Ans.